-- 1.9.
+- 1.10.
 Our role in the WHD scheme is to administer the non-core elements of the scheme (Broader Group and Industry Initiatives) and to monitor and facilitate suppliers' compliance with all elements of the scheme.
-Our functions include: - receiving suppliers' customer data notifications, - calculating the market share of each compulsory supplier (both for the Core Group and the non-core spending obligation) and each voluntary supplier (for the Core Group only), - setting compulsory supplier spending obligations and caps for the non-core obligation, - receiving proposals from compulsory suppliers for Broader Group and Industry Initiatives and approving, rejecting or seeking more information on the proposals, - monitoring and assessing suppliers' compliance with the scheme, including through the use of external auditors, - determining whether suppliers' obligations are met, and - undertaking Core Group Reconciliations to ensure that scheme costs are shared equitably between the participating energy suppliers and no supplier is disadvantaged as a result of having a higher than expected number of consumers eligible for the rebate.
+Our functions include: - receiving suppliers' customer data notifications, - calculating the market share of each compulsory supplier (both for the Core Group and the non-core spending obligation) and each voluntary supplier (for the Core Group only), - setting compulsory supplier spending obligations and caps for the non-core obligation, - receiving proposals from compulsory suppliers for Broader Group and Industry Initiatives and approving, rejecting or seeking more information on the proposals,8 - monitoring and assessing suppliers' compliance with the scheme, including through the use of external auditors, - determining whether suppliers' obligations are met, - undertaking Core Group Reconciliations to ensure that scheme costs are shared equitably between the participating energy suppliers and no supplier is disadvantaged as a result of having a higher than expected number of consumers eligible for the rebate, - publish an annual report detailing supplier achievements against their obligations for the previous scheme year, and - working with TrustMark to confirm measures delivered under WHD are compliant.

-&lt;sup>6 Ofgem has extensive powers to request further information under regulation 30 of the WHD Regulations.
+8 Ofgem has extensive powers to request further information under regulation 30 of the WHD Regulations.

-1.10.
+1.11.
 For further information on our guidance or administration of the WHD scheme please contact the WHD inbox: whd@ofgem.gov.uk